-Travis Beausoleil is entering his seventh season as head baseball coach at Mitchell College in 2017-18.
-During his tenure he has posted 146 victories, won three New England Collegiate Conference Championships and thrice brought the Mariners to the NCAA Championship.
+Travis Beausoleil is entering his eighth season as head baseball coach at Mitchell College in 2018-19.
+During his tenure he has posted 177 victories, won four New England Collegiate Conference Championships and guided the Mariners to four NCAA Championship Regional appearances.

 The 2016 season (28-11 overall) culminated in a third straight NECC Championship for Beausoleil and the program.
-The Mariners made their fourth NCAA appearance and won a regional game for the second time in three years, defeating host Eastern Connecticut State University by a 3-2 final.
+The Mariners made their fourth NCAA appearance and won a regional game against host Eastern Connecticut State University by a 3-2 final.
 A total of seven players earned conference recognition while two received regional recognition.

 Beausoleil took the Mariners to new heights in 2015 as the team ranked fourth in the country in winning percentage (.821) and set the program record for wins (32).
 Mitchell went 16-2 in NECC play and captured its second straight NECC Championship, earning the right to represent the conference in the NCAA Championship.
-Beausoleil was named NECC Coach of the Year and placed a record six players on the all-conference first team.
+Beausoleil was named NECC Coach of the Year and placed six players on the all-conference first team.

 In 2014 Beausoleil led the Mariners to a breakout season that included a then school record 24 wins, a NECC Championship and the program's first-ever victory in the NCAA Championship.
 Mitchell tied for first place in the NECC regular season with a 12-6 record and powered past Becker College in the tournament to claim the league title.
 In the NCAA Championship, eighth-seeded Mitchell produced the upset of the New England Regionals with a 4-3 win over top-seeded Eastern Connecticut State University in 11 innings.
 The win was also the school's first in any NCAA postseason setting.